 - Optional: OVMS Open Vehicle Monitoring System for automatic reading of EV battery state of charge.

-OVMS: The OVMS Open Vehicle Monitor is a module that plugs into the OBD2 port of an EV.
+OVMS: The OVMS Open Vehicle Monitor is a module that plugs into the ODB2 port of an EV.
 It can access a lot of detailed information about the vehicle and battery status for a wide variety of EV models.
-The DemandShaper module integrates with OVMS in order to access the state-of-charge to calculate how long a charge session needs to be.
+The DemandShaper module integrates with OVMS European Server (dexters-web)in order to access the state-of-charge (SoC) to calculate how long a charge session needs to be.

-openevse/soc.
+openevse-xxxx/soc.
 If you have a script that reads the state-of-charge you can pass it on to the DemandShaper module using this approach.
-You can create an emoncms input
+You can create an Emoncms input

-openevse/soc by posting the SOC to MQTT topic
+openevse-xxxx/soc by posting the SoC to MQTT topic

 1. Start by connecting your OpenEVSE to your home WiFi network and configuring the MQTT settings following the OpenEVSE setup guide.